Shifted Poisson structures on differentiable stacks: -graded Lie -algebras

-where $\Theta_h^{id}$ and $\Theta_{h'}^{id}$ are defined as in (\ref{eq:defTheta}).
+where $\Theta_h^{id}$ and $\Theta_{h'}^{id}$ are defined as in Equation (\ref{eq:defTheta}).
 The first two relations above say that $\Psi_2$ is the quadratic Taylor coefficient of a {\strict} morphism whose linear Taylor coefficient is $\Psi_1$.
-The third (and fourth) relations say that $h'$ and $h$ are the homotopies between $\Phi\circ\Psi$ (and $\Psi\circ\Phi$) and the identity.
+The third (resp. fourth) relations say that $h'$ and $h$ are the homotopies between $\Phi\circ\Psi$ (resp. $\Psi\circ\Phi$) and the identity map.